Help Shape the Future

 A white coat and a dream.
-Your gift to the College of Medicine – Phoenix White Coat Sponsor Program gives our first-year medical students both.
+Your gift to the College of Medicine – Phoenix White Coat Campaign gives our first-year medical students both.

 The White Coat Ceremony welcomes first-year medical students to the College of Medicine – Phoenix family.
 At the ceremony, they will recite their own carefully crafted class oath that commits them to the highest professional and ethical standards.
 Each student will receive a white coat, stethoscope and textbook — important tools and symbols of the lifetime of healing that lies ahead.

-Your gift will purchase their first white coat and will also underwrite a portion of the costs of the White Coat Ceremony itself.
+Your gift will purchase their first white coat, will underwrite a portion of the event costs and will help fund meaningful scholarships.
 Our students and alumni say that the ceremony is the best possible way to start their medical career!
 It creates a vibrant sense of camaraderie among students, faculty and donors from day one.
 The ceremony is a small investment that will pay big dividends over the next four years and beyond.